berkeleybop/berkeleybop.github.io/best_practice.md

    - ISO-8601 OBO style for ontologies
    - use GitHub releases for versioning as appropriate
    - release versions to appropriate repository/archive
+- Compression
+   - use `.gz` instead of `.zip`
+   - if compressing multiple files in an archive, use `.tar.gz`, not `.zip`
+   - Rememeber compressed files are not diffable in gif
+   - For very large files consider distributing gz files via S3 rather than in GitHub
 - Text
    - markdown by default
       - frontmatter metadata where appropriate